suyanan/docker/README.md

 # docker

----
+# dockerfiles
-# dockerfiles related to bioinformatics software and basic environments

-Most images are based on alpine:3.9.
+These dockerfiles are related to bioinformatics software and basic environments, and most images are based on alpine:3.9.

----

 ## R